fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

       cfg.resamplefs = 300;
       data_meg       = ft_resampledata(cfg, data_meg);

-      rundata{run_nr} = data_meg;
+      % remember the data from this run rundata{run_nr} = data_meg;
-      clear data_meg
     end % for each run

     data = ft_appenddata([], rundata{:});
     clear rundata;

-Once we have the data in memory, we can compute the time-frequency representation, which we do here for each of the conditions separately:
+Now that we have the data in memory, we can compute the time-frequency representation, which we do here for each of the conditions separately:

     cfg        = [];
     cfg.method = 'mtmconvol';